Malaysia–Thailand border

 Malaysia and Thailand have territorial sea and continental shelf boundary agreements for the Straits of Malacca which were signed in 1979 and 1971, respectively.
 The 1979 agreement also included Indonesia as a signatory as it also determined the common continental shelf border tripoint for the three countries.
 The 1979 agreement also established the territorial sea boundary in the Gulf of Thailand while a separate memorandum of understanding signed in 1979 established a short continental shelf boundary in the area.
-The boundary beyond that agreed is subject to dispute because of overlapping claims over the seabed.
+The boundary beyond that agreed is disputed because of overlapping claims over the seabed.
 The overlapping claims led to the establishment of a joint development area in 1990 where both countries agreed to share mineral resources in a 7,250 square km wedge-shaped area.

 Land border

-A Malaysia-Thailand boundary stone at the Bukit Kayu Hitam-Danok border crossing.
+The Golok River, seen here near the Rantau Panjang-Sungai Kolok border crossing, forms the easternmost portion of the Malaysia-Thailand border.